apivideo/api.video-documentation/delivery-analytics/analytics.md

 ---
-title: Analytics v2.0 beta
+title: Analytics v2.0
 meta:
   description: Learn how you can get data insights for your videos and live streams using api.video's Analytics solution.
 ---

-# Analytics v2.0 beta
+# Analytics v2.0

 api.video's Analytics v2.0 enables you to retrieve complex event data about your videos and live streams.